M

 Population and Conservation

 The population of myna birds also depends on the species.
-The common mynah bird Acridotheres tristisis is, as its name says, common.
-It is abundant in its range, with its population increasing, and may be a pest in some areas where it competes with native species.
+The common mynah bird, Acridotheres tristis, is, as its name says, common.
+It is abundant in its range and may be a pest in some areas where it competes with native species, although recent data indicate that its overall population trend is decreasing.
 Other species are vulnerable or even endangered.
-These species include the Bali myna, which is Critically Endangered with scientists believing that fewer than 100 adult birds are left in the wild, the Critically Endangered Nias hill myna, and the pale-bellied myna, whose status is Vulnerable.
+These species include the Bali myna, which is Critically Endangered, with scientists believing that fewer than 50 adult birds are left in the wild, the Critically Endangered Nias Hill myna, and the Pale-bellied myna, whose status is Vulnerable.

 Sources